StevenCostiou/reflectivipy/README.rst

 Installation
 ============

-Currently, Reflectivity is not yet on ``pypi``, so you can install it using ``pip``.
+Currently, Reflectivity is now on ``pypi``, so you can install it using ``pip``.
 It is recommanded to install it in the virtualenv.

 .. code-block:: bash

-    $ pip install -e .
+    $ pip install reflectivipy.

 Quick Start